-The rushing attack recording at least 150 rushing yards for the third consecutive game after posting 169 against the Chicago Bears in Week 5 and a season-high 188 yards against the Indianapolis Colts in Week 4.
+The rushing attack recording at least 150 rushing yards for the second consecutive game after posting a season-high 188 against the Indianapolis Colts in Week 4.

-QB Derek Carr earning a passer rating of at least 100.0 for the 27th time in his career and for the third time in the last four games.
+QB Derek Carr earning a passer rating of at least 100.0 for the 27th time in his career and for the third consecutive game.
 The Raiders are 19-7 when Carr surpasses the 100-point barrier.
 His 26 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
-Carr has surpassed a 95.0 passer rating in three consecutive contests.

-Carr passing for at least two touchdowns for the 38th time in his career.
+Carr passing for at least two touchdowns for the 38th time in his career and third game in a row.
 Carr ranks third in franchise history with 37 such games and first through a player's first six seasons.
 Carr's 37 such games also are tied for 19th-most in NFL history through a player's first six seasons.

-Carr passing for at least two touchdowns for the second consecutive game against the Green Bay Packers after posting two scores against the club in 2015.
+Carr passing for at least two touchdowns for the second consecutive game against the Chicago Bears after posting two scores against the club in 2015.

-Carr passing for at least 300 yards against the Packers for the first time in his career and first time in 2019.
+Carr passing for at least 300 yards against the Bears for the first time in his career and first time in 2019.